-This project is to develop patient-specific computational models that will predict treatment responses of patients with vocal diseases.
-The models will help clinicians tailor their care for individual patients with enhanced voice outcomes.
-Agent-based modeling with parallel computing and 3D visualization are exploited.
+TThis project is to develop patient-specific computational models that will predict treatment responses of patients with vocal diseases.
+The models will help clinicians tailor their care for individual patients with enhanced clinical outcomes.
+Multiscale and hybrid modeling with parallel computing and 3D visualization are exploited.

 Collaborators: Prof. Joseph Jaja (University of Maryland) and Prof. Luc Mongeau (McGill University)

 Macrophages and fibroblasts are central in wound healing from the control of